Would You Like to Trade Time Famine for Time Affluence?

 How to Create Time Affluence

-The good news is that we can make the shift from time famine to time affluence starting with a few simple steps.
+The good news is that we can make the shift from time defict to time affluence starting with a few simple steps.

 1. Declutter Your Mind